mat-ilde0/cdmo_project/README.md

 ### Run the docker container
 Once cloned the repo follow the following steps:
 0. Open a terminal inside the root folder (where the Dockerfile is placed)
+2. Run `docker compose build` to build the container (only the first time)
-1. Run `docker compose up -d --build`
+3. Run `docker compose up -d` to run the container
-2. Then, to start the container, run `docker compose up -d`.
+4. Then, to start the container, run `docker compose up -d`.
-3. Run `docker exec -it cdmo_solvers_container bash` to access a bash in the container
+5. Run `docker exec -it cdmo_solvers_container bash` to access a bash in the container
-8. `docker-compose down` when finished
+6. `docker-compose down` when finished

+## Running the models

+### Run MIP model in the container
+Once the container is running and you are inside a bash in it, run the command `python source/MIP/mip_model.py <N> <solver_index>` to run the MIP model on instance N and the specified index of the solver.
+Run `python source/MIP/mip_model.py -h` to see a help message listing all the available MIP models.

+### Run a CP model in the container
+1. Open a terminal in the root folder of the project and run the container
+2. Access to a bash inside it
+3. `minizinc source/CP/cp_model.mzn /data/CP/N.dzn --solver Gecode` where N is the instance number

 ### Check the solutions
 To check if all the produced solutions are valid run the command: `python source/solution_checker.py res/<folder_name>` where `<folder_name>` is the name of the folder containing the jsons relative to the computed solutions (e.g. `res/MIP`).

+### Additional notes
+About MIP model, if you want to stop a solver before the time limit, open another terminal and run the command `pkill ampl`.